Navigation: Reference > User interface >

 When you are happy with the layout you can print this page with File>Print.

 You can export the pane as an Excel CSV, plain text or HTML file using File>Export and selecting guest chart to text/CSV/HTML file.
 Select Excel CSV file, Text file or HTML file from the Save as type drop-down in the Export window.
 Plain text may be useful for emailing to your stationery supplier.
 HTML preserves the layout and is useful for web pages and other HTML-aware applications, such as Microsoft Word.
-CSV files can be opened as Excel spreadsheets.
+CSV files can be opened as Excel or Numbers spreadsheets.